 Here it is impossible to reliably estimate the moments $\langle \xi^n\rangle$, $\xi = x -\bar{x}$ of $\pi$ and $\rho^{\|}$ DAs due to the fact that the reduced NLC SR neglects some of the condensate contributions, but we can still suggest inequalities for the moments.
 The significant swelling effect near the endpoints should lead to the obvious inequalities

 and, therefore,

-where $a_2^\text{M}$ is the 2nd Gegenbauer moment of DA of a meson M. Since the omitted contribution $\Delta_C$ in the r.h.s.\ of the NLC SR (\ref{eq:sr}) is the same for both channels, it does not violate the inequalities.
+where $a_2^\text{M}$ is the 2nd Gegenbauer moment of DA of a meson M. Since the omitted contribution $\Delta_C$ in the rhs\ of the NLC SR (\ref{eq:sr}) is the same for both channels, it does not violate the inequalities.
 The results of lattice calculations \cite{Braun:2016wnx,Bali:2019dqc} support the conclusion \eqref{eq:ineq-a2},